-Afghan Refugee Becomes Youngest Woman to Fly Solo Around the World
+Afghan Refugee Completes Historic Flight Around the World

 Beating the odds is not a new concept for Captain Shaesta Waiz.
-She escaped war as a child during the Afghan-Soviet conflict, is the first in her family to attend college, the first Afghan woman to be a certified civilian pilot, and now—at 30—the youngest woman in history to fly solo around the globe.
+She escaped war as a child during the Afghan-Soviet conflict, is the first in her family to attend college, the first Afghan woman to be a certified civilian pilot, and now—at 30—the youngest woman in history to fly solo around the globe in a single-engine plane.

-The journey took Waiz 138 days, 22 countries, and one single-engine 2001 Beechcraft Bonanza A36 aircraft.
+The journey took Waiz 145 days, 22 countries, and one single-engine 2001 Beechcraft Bonanza A36 aircraft.
 On Wednesday evening, October 4th, she touched down to complete her circumnavigation.
-She landed in Daytona Beach, Floria, the city where she first pursued her dream of aviation, at Embry-Riddle Aeronautical University.
+She landed in Daytona Beach, Florida, the city where she first pursued her dream of aviation, at Embry-Riddle Aeronautical University.

 Waiz’s trip took her to India and Singapore, where she spent afternoons with fellow female pilots and the next generation of aviation professionals.
 Her trip took her to Australia, Egypt, and Sri Lanka, where young men and women lined up with flags to meet her.
 Speed wasn’t the point.
 At all her stops, she spread the message of women in STEM and in aviation.

-Note: Correction: A previous version of this story stated Waiz was born in a refugee camp in Pakistan, but the camp was actually in Afghanistan.
-We also clarified that Waiz has become the youngest woman to fly solo around the world in a single-engine aircraft, not overall.
-The final journey ended up taking 145 days, not 138.